 Lockers are available to hire at the entrance to Islands of Adventure.
 Lockers measure 12” x 13” x 16.9” and cost from $10 a day.

 Certain attractions at Islands of Adventure do not allow you to take loose items on board the ride.
-For small loose articles, there are standard-sized lockers (14 in x 5.5 in x 16.9 in) available which are free when you ride.
-It is worth noting that Universal has recently updated many lockers and they are smaller than previously!
+There are standard-sized lockers (14 in x 5.5 in x 16.9 in) available for small loose articles that are free when you ride.
 If you have larger items, larger lockers are available but carry a charge.

 The following attractions have free lockers available: